LeMahieu, Hicks lift Yanks over Astros, close to 3-2 in ALCS

 "A lot of nerves," Paxton said.
 "I was just overthrowing a little bit early."

-LeMahieu fouled off a pitch, then drove a fastball 355 feet to right-centre for New York's first leadoff homer since Derek Jeter in 2009 ALCS against the Angels.
+LeMahieu fouled off a pitch, then drove a fastball 355 feet to right-centre for New York's first post-season leadoff homer since Derek Jeter in the 2009 ALCS against the Angels.

 Aaron Judge singled and Gleyber Torres doubled.
-Verlander struck out Giancarlo Stanton, who went 0 for 3 without two strikeouts after missing three games with a strained right quadriceps.
+Verlander struck out Giancarlo Stanton, who went 0 for 3 with two strikeouts after missing three games with a strained right quadriceps.

+Hicks was sidelined for more than two months by a right elbow injury that made him wonder whether he would need Tommy John surgery, then made a surprise return for the ALCS and re-entered the starting lineup for Game 3.

-"It curved a lot more than I thought it would," he said.
+"It curved a lot more than I thought it would," Hicks said.

 New York had never hit a pair of first-inning homers in 404 previous post-season games.
 Verlander could only crouch on the infield grass as Hicks circled the bases.